substrate-asia/hackathon-2023-winter/projects/08-CBIndex/README.md

 **Project Initiation Date:** 2023-11-15

+**Track:** DApp & Smart Contract

 ## Important Note

-CBIndex attended Polkadot Hackathon Summer 2023.
-At that time, we tried to complete copy-investing feature for copy fund (the basic feature of our platform), and worked on Vara blockchain.
-Due to the lack of maturity of the infra and time constraints, we barely finished the copy-investing feature.
-We were very lucky and won the 3rd place of the smart contract track.
+The Project CBIndex attended Polkadot Hackathon Summer 2023.
+At that time, we tried to complete the copy-investing feature for the copy fund (the basic feature of our project), and tried to deploy on the Vara blockchain.
+Due to the lack of maturity of the infra and time constraints, we barely finished the copy-investing feature during the hackathon.

+We were very lucky to win the 3rd place of the smart contract track.

 This time, we've done sufficient research and planning.
-We would love to try completing our advanced feature, namely active on-chain funds, on Moonbase Alpha TestNet.
+We would love to try completing one of our advanced features, namely active on-chain funds, on Moonbase Alpha TestNet.

-One of the reasons we choose Moonriver is beacuse that CBIndex requires the price feed service of Chainlink, and Chainlink supports Moonbeam.

 ---

 ## Project Overview

-### Project Background
+### Background

+CBIndex is an ongoing project that aims to provide a comprehensive suite of on-chain investment and crypto asset management tools.
+The project is structured as a dual-component platform, comprising the "CBIndex Simulator" and the "CBIndex DApp."
+This unique architecture allows CBIndex to offer a wide array of features that cater to a diverse range of user needs and preferences.

+### Origin

+The origin of CBIndex is deeply rooted in the core principles of traditional finance, particularly in the concept of mutual funds, which have long been a cornerstone of effective asset management.
+In the traditional finance market, mutual funds represent a proven model for pooling investments, managed by experts or indices to achieve a diversified and optimized portfolio.
+This model of collective investment and professional management has been a game-changer in democratizing access to sophisticated investment strategies for a broad range of investors.

+Translating this time-tested approach to the burgeoning world of cryptocurrency, CBIndex was conceived to harness the power of on-chain funds.
+The platform is designed to facilitate crypto asset management by leveraging the transparency, security, and efficiency inherent in blockchain technology.
+The parallel here is striking: just as mutual funds revolutionized traditional asset management by offering diversification and expert management, CBIndex aims to transform crypto asset management by providing a platform for on-chain funds that simplifies and enhances investment strategies in the crypto space.

+### Problems need to be solved

+- Bad crypto investment decisions
+-

 🙋‍♀ **What is CBIndex**